 Eating disorders are not due to a failure of will or behavior; rather, they are real, treatable medical illnesses in which certain maladaptive patterns of eating take on a life of their own.
-The main types of eating disorders are anorexia nervosa and bulimia nervosa.
-A person with anorexia nervosa starves himself or herself to be thin, experiencing extreme weight-loss.
-An estimated .5 to 3.7 percent of females suffer from anorexia nervosa in their lifetime.
+With anorexia nervosa, individuals starve themselves to be thin, experiencing extreme weight loss.
+An estimated 0.4 percent of females suffer from anorexia nervosa in a twelve-month period.
 Bulimia nervosa is binge eating followed by purging (vomiting).
-An estimated 1.1 percent to 4.2 percent of females have bulimia nervosa in their lifetime.
+An estimated 1 to 1.5 percent of females have bulimia nervosa in a twelve-month period.
 A third disorder, binge-eating disorder, is characterized by frequent episodes of out-of-control eating.
-A cycle develops due to feelings of shame and disgust caused by obesity brought on by the overeating and leading to bingeing again.
-Community surveys have estimated that between 2 percent and 5 percent of Americans experience binge-eating disorder in a six-month period.
-This illness has only been suggested but has not yet been approved as a formal psychiatric diagnosis.
+A cycle develops where feelings of shame and disgust caused by obesity, which is brought on by overeating, lead to bingeing again.
+Community surveys have estimated that 1.6 percent of females and 0.8 percent of males experience binge-eating disorder in a twelve-month period.

-Anorexia nervosa is characterized by emaciation, a relentless pursuit of thinness and unwillingness to maintain a normal or healthy weight, a distortion of body image and intense fear of gaining weight, a lack of menstruation among girls and women, and extremely disturbed eating behavior.
-Some people with anorexia lose weight by dieting and exercising excessively; others lose weight by self-induced vomiting, or misusing laxatives, diuretics or enemas.
+Anorexia nervosa is characterized by emaciation, a relentless pursuit of thinness, an unwillingness to maintain a normal or healthy weight, a distortion of body image, an intense fear of gaining weight, a lack of menstruation among girls and women, and extremely disturbed eating behavior.
+Some people with anorexia lose weight by dieting and exercising excessively; others lose weight by self-induced vomiting or misusing laxatives, diuretics, or enemas.
 More characteristics of anorexia nervosa include:

 Many people with anorexia also have coexisting psychiatric and physical illnesses, including depression, anxiety, obsessive behavior, substance abuse, cardiovascular and neurological complications, and impaired physical development.

-Binge-eating disorder is characterized by recurrent binge-eating episodes during which a person feels a loss of control over her eating.
-Unlike bulimia, binge-eating episodes are not followed by purging, excessive exercise or fasting.
-As a result, people with binge-eating disorder often are overweight or obese.
+Binge-eating disorder is characterized by recurrent binge-eating episodes during which a person feels a loss of control over his or her eating.
+Unlike bulimia, binge-eating episodes are not followed by purging, excessive exercise, or fasting.
+As a result, people with binge-eating disorder are often overweight or obese.
 Characteristics include:

-Other factors—psychological, interpersonal and social—can play roles in eating disorders.
+Other factors—psychological, interpersonal, and social—can play a role in eating disorders.
 Psychological factors that can contribute to eating disorders include low self-esteem, feelings of inadequacy or lack of control in life, depression, anxiety, anger, or loneliness.

-Interpersonal Factors include troubled family and personal relationships, difficulty expressing emotions and feelings, a history of being teased or ridiculed based on size or weight or a history of physical or sexual abuse.
-Social factors that can contribute include cultural pressures that glorify "thinness" and place value on obtaining the "perfect body", narrow societal definitions of beauty that include only women and men of specific body weights and shapes or cultural norms that value people on the basis of physical appearance and not inner qualities and strengths.
+Interpersonal factors include troubled family and personal relationships, difficulty expressing emotions and feelings, a history of being teased or ridiculed based on size and weight, or a history of physical or sexual abuse.
+Social factors that can contribute include cultural pressures that glorify thinness and place value on obtaining the "perfect" body, narrow societal definitions of beauty that include only women and men of specific body weights and shapes, or cultural norms that value people on the basis of physical appearance and not inner qualities and strengths.

-Treatment of anorexia calls for a specific program that involves three main phases: restoring the person to a healthy weight lost to severe dieting and purging; treating psychological disturbances such as distortion of body image, low self-esteem, and interpersonal conflicts; and reducing or eliminating behaviors or thoughts that lead to disordered eating, and preventing relapse.
+Treatment of anorexia calls for a specific program that involves four main phases: restoring the person to a healthy weight lost to severe dieting and purging; treating psychological disturbances such as distortion of body image, low self-esteem, and interpersonal conflicts; reducing or eliminating behaviors or thoughts that lead to disordered eating; and preventing relapse.

-Some research suggests that the use of medications, such as antidepressants, antipsychotics or mood stabilizers, may be modestly effective in treating patients with anorexia by helping to resolve mood and anxiety symptoms that often co-exist with anorexia.
-Recent studies, however, have suggested that antidepressants may not be effective in preventing some patients with anorexia from relapsing.
-In addition, no medication has shown to be effective during the critical first phase of restoring a patient to healthy weight.
-Overall, it is unclear if and how medications can help patients conquer anorexia, but research is ongoing.
+Some research suggests that the use of medications, such as antidepressants, antipsychotics, or mood stabilizers, may be modestly effective in treating patients with anorexia by helping to resolve mood and anxiety symptoms that often co-exist with anorexia.

-Different forms of psychotherapy, including individual, group and family-based, can help address the psychological reasons for anorexia nervosa.
-Some studies suggest that family-based therapies in which parents assume responsibility for feeding their afflicted adolescent are the most effective in helping a person with anorexia gain weight and improve eating habits and moods.
-Others have noted that a combined approach of medical attention and supportive psychotherapy designed specifically for anorexia patients is more effective than just psychotherapy.
-But the effectiveness of a treatment depends on the person involved and her situation.
+Different forms of psychotherapy, including individual, group, and family-based, can help address the psychological reasons for anorexia nervosa.
+Some studies suggest that family-based therapies, in which parents assume responsibility for feeding their afflicted adolescent, are the most effective in helping a person with anorexia gain weight and improve eating habits and moods.
+Others have noted that a combined approach of medical attention and supportive psychotherapy designed specifically for anorexia patients is more effective than psychotherapy alone.
+The effectiveness of treatment depends on the unique situation of each patient.

-The course and outcome of anorexia nervosa vary across individuals: some fully recover after a single episode; some fluctuate between weight gain and relapse; and others chronically deteriorate over many years.
-The mortality rate among people with anorexia has been estimated at .56 percent per year which is about 12 times higher than the annual death rate due to all causes of death among females ages 15-24 in the general population.
-The most common causes of death are complications of the disorder, such as cardiac arrest or electrolyte imbalance, and suicide.
+The course and outcome of anorexia nervosa vary across individuals; some fully recover after a single episode, some fluctuate between weight gain and relapse, and others chronically deteriorate over many years.
+The mortality rate among people with anorexia has been estimated at .56 percent per year which is about 12 times higher than the annual death rate due to all causes of death among females ages 15 to 24 in the general population.
+The most common causes of death are complications of the disorder, such as cardiac arrest, electrolyte imbalance, and suicide.

-To reduce or eliminate binge and purge behavior, a patient may undergo nutritional counseling and psychotherapy, especially cognitive behavioral therapy (CBT), or be prescribed medication.
-Some antidepressants, such as fluoxetine (Prozac), which is the only medication approved by the FDA for treating bulimia, may help patients who also have depression and/or anxiety.
-It also appears to help reduce binge-eating and purging behavior, reduces the chance of relapse, and improves eating attitudes.
-CBT that has been tailored to treat bulimia also has shown to be effective in changing binging and purging behavior, and eating attitudes.
+To reduce or eliminate binge-and-purge behavior, a patient may undergo nutritional counseling and psychotherapy, especially cognitive behavioral therapy (CBT), or be prescribed medication.
+Some antidepressants, such as fluoxetine (Prozac), can be used to treat eating disorders and may help patients who also have depression and/or anxiety.
+Medication can also help reduce binge-eating and purging behavior, reduce the chance of relapse, and improve eating attitudes.
+CBT that has been tailored to treat bulimia has also been shown to be effective in changing bingeing-and-purging behavior and eating attitudes.
 Therapy may be individually oriented or group-based.

 The treatment goals and strategies for binge-eating disorder are similar to those for bulimia.
 Fluoxetine and other antidepressants may reduce binge-eating episodes and help alleviate depression in some patients.
-Patients with binge-eating disorder also may be prescribed appetite suppressants.
-Psychotherapy, especially CBT, is also used to treat the underlying psychological issues associated with binge-eating, in an individual or group environment.
+Patients with binge-eating disorder may also be prescribed appetite suppressants.
+Psychotherapy, especially CBT, in an individual or group environment, is also used to treat the underlying psychological issues associated with binge-eating.

 People with eating disorders often do not recognize or admit that they are ill.
 As a result, they may strongly resist getting and staying in treatment.
 Family members or other trusted individuals can be helpful in ensuring that the person with an eating disorder receives needed care and rehabilitation.